 You can do this by using any perspective that is not in the first person, meaning you can either try to ‘look’ at yourself directly from someone else’s perspective, or you can try to see yourself from a general, external perspective.
 The more you commit to trying to see things from a different perspective, the more clearly you will be able to think about yourself, so try to truly visualize the process, and put yourself in someone else’s shoes.

 Get feedback from others

 Other implications of the spotlight effect

 As we saw so far, the spotlight effect means that people tend to overestimate how likely other people are to notice things that they do.
-While we focused primarily on our tendency to overestimate the likelihood of people noticing negative things, in reality this bias appears for both negative as well as positive things that we do.
+While we focused primarily on our tendency to overestimate the likelihood of people noticing negative things, in reality this bias appears for both negative as well as for positive things that we do.

-For example, as we saw earlier we usually overestimate the likelihood that other people will notice it if we wear an embarrassing T-shirt.
-However, research shows that we also overestimate how likely other people are to notice it if we wear a flattering T-shirt.
+For example, we saw earlier that we usually overestimate the likelihood that other people will notice it if we wear an embarrassing T-shirt.
+However, research shows that we also overestimate how likely other people are to notice it if we wear a T-shirt that we think is flattering.

 Similarly, we tend to overestimate the likelihood of people noticing the smart things that we say during a discussion, just as we are likely to overestimate the likelihood of them noticing the dumb things that we say.
 We also tend to overestimate the likelihood of people noticing positive moves that we make in sports or when playing video games, just as we tend to overestimate the probability of people noticing our mistakes.

-Overall, what this means is that when it’s appropriate to do so, you need to make sure that people are aware of the positive stuff that you do.
-In cases where it’s not appropriate to emphasize this, make sure to at least be aware that people aren’t as likely to notice them as you naturally assume, so that you can make an optimal decision.
+Overall, what this means is that when it’s appropriate to do so, you need to make sure that people are aware of the positive things that you do.
+In cases where it’s not appropriate to highlight your accomplishments, make sure to at least be aware that people aren’t as likely to notice them as you naturally assume, so that you can take this into account in your behavior.